 Even the most common grooming methods have downsides, and since pets can’t communicate their emotions in words, it is critical to watch your dog’s reaction.

 Look for these warning signs that your dog is nervous or fearful:

 - Take note if your dog looks terrified or is barking excessively.

-- Pay close attention to whether you are hurting your pet or not.
+- Pay close attention to whether you are hurting your pet.

-- Check if you are ripping out your pet’s hair out instead of just removing the loose hair.
+- Check if you are pulling your pet’s hair out instead of removing loose hair.